 The Assam Tea Plant and Why It Tastes Different

-Assam tea is made from the Camellia sinensis var. assamica plant, a variety native to the region.
-Compared to the Chinese tea plant, this leaf is larger, more robust and naturally higher in compounds that contribute to body and briskness.
+Compared to the Chinese tea plant, the assamica leaf is larger, thicker, more robust and naturally higher in compounds that contribute to Assam tea's deep body, malty character and briskness that it is well known for.

 This is one of the reasons Assam tea tastes so different from lighter, more floral teas such as Darjeeling.
 If you would like to explore that comparison further, our guide to Assam tea vs Darjeeling tea explains how geography and plant variety shape flavour.

-Processing Matters: Why CTC Assam Tea Tastes Bold
+Why CTC Assam Tea Tastes Bold

 At Dehing Tea, our Assam black teas are produced using the CTC method, which stands for Crush, Tear, Curl.